jershhaa10/BINF6250_HMM/README.md

 Handling log-space computations and ensuring the correct use of logaddexp also took a while.

 # Personal Reflections
-## Group Leader
-Group leader's reflection on the project

-## Other member
+## Victoria Van Berlo
+Overall, this algorithm was conceptually a bit more confusing for me than Viterbi, but balanced by requiring less coding from the ground up, since we re-used the class object framework.
+A few times I thought I had it, but then we had to go back and re-do something because it wasn't quite how we thought the first time around, which seems to be a running theme with me through many of these projects!

+## Aaronie Jersha Jenyfred
-Aaronie Jersha Jenyfred: I was a bit more comfortable this week since we had the class structure figured out by then.
+I was a bit more comfortable this week since we had the class structure figured out by then.
 The algorithm was comparatively less complicated and implementing Viterbi first really eased the understanding.
 I also developed a more clearer and practical understanding of what expansion and reusability of class structures mean.
 Aligning the backward matrix and debugging indexing mismatches also required careful attention.

+## Chantera Lazard

 # Generative AI Appendix
-As per the syllabus
+Generative AI was not used in this project.